Parmesan Chiffon Cake

 Ingredients for parmesan chiffon cake.

 • Self raising flour – Helps the cake rise and gives it that light, airy texture.
-If you don’t have self-raising flour, you can substitute it by adding 1/2 cup of all-purpose flour + 1 teaspoon of baking powder.
+If you don’t have self-raising flour, you can substitute it by using 1/2 cup of all-purpose flour + 1 teaspoon of baking powder.

 • Milk